NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideGPT.md

 # Generative Pre-Trained Transformers (GPT) Programming Guide

 The focus of this guide is on using In-Game Inferencing to integrate a GPT model into an application.
 One example would be [Meta Llama2](https://llama.meta.com)

 Please read the [Programming Guide for AI](nvigi_core/docs/ProgrammingGuideAI.md) located in the NVIGI Core package to learn more about overall AI inference API in NVIGI SDK.

+> **MIN RUNTIME SPEC:** Note that all GPT GGML-based backends require a CPU supporting AVX2 instructions.
+Support for this instruction extension is ubiquitous in modern gaming CPUs, but older hardware may not support it.

 > **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample [Source Code](../source/samples/nvigi.basic/basic.cpp) and [Docs](Samples.md).
 The Basic command-line sample includes use of the GPT plugins to respond to text queries.